techmyth/techmyth.github.io/content/posts/vmware-srm-doc-asbuiltreport.en.md

 PS /home/rebelinux>
 ```

-To validate if we have the required modules we can use the **“Get-Module”** command as shown in the following example:
+To validate if we have the required modules we can use the `Get-Module` command as shown in the following example:

 ```text
 PS /home/rebelinux> Get-Module -ListAvailable -Name @('VMware.PowerCLI','AsBuiltReport.Core')